Jan21493/Linkplay/persistant-hook.md

 cd /vendor/user
 ls -l
 ```
-The shutdown of the 'apcli0' WiFi interface does not work within the script, however it works a bit later if executed manually.
+The shutdown of the 'apcli0' WiFi interface does not work within the script when called in the first place, however it works a bit later if executed manually.
+So I added the 600 seconds (10 minutes) sleep and executed the command twice.
+Now it looks that it works as expected.

 So far, the device fetches the full version of busybook after each reboot, but stores that binary in ramfs.
 With ***df*** command you can verify the free space on each of the file systems.